 Getting married at New York’s City Hall is the quickest way to receive your marriage certificate (you’ll get it right after you say your I Do’s!).
 Once you’ve reviewed your application with the City Clerk, you can exchange vows at City Hall in a beautiful and intimate ceremony.
 Make sure to hire a city hall wedding photographer to capture this special moment!

 If you intend to get legally married in New York City, you must obtain a Marriage License from the Office of the City Clerk.
 Currently, all Marriage Licenses are being processed online.

-Currently, Marriage Licenses for New York are exclusively available on Project Cupid.
-This online system launched in May of 2019 to circumvent closures of marriage bureaus due to COVID-19.
+Currently, Marriage Licenses for New York are available on Project Cupid.

 Once you obtain a certified copy of your marriage license in New York, there is a 24 hour waiting period before your marriage ceremony can take place.
 You cannot get married on the same day in NYC unless you obtain a Judicial Waiver.

 New York City is a melting pot, and so are the wedding celebrations held here.
 Whether you want to host a formal event full of old-world glamour or a modern minimalist ceremony and reception with industrial-chic touches, you’ll be able to create your dream wedding day within the five boroughs.

 Getting married in a big city is more costly than hosting a ceremony and reception in a rural area — everything from the venue to the catering will run at a higher price tag.
 In the city that never sleeps, this is especially true.
 New York City is the most expensive city in the U.S. to get married.
 The average wedding cost in NYC is $78,600, well above the national average of $34,000.
 We calculated this average cost of a wedding with 100 guests using real-time data from our NYC vendors.